Must-Have Website Design Basics

 You must note that fonts add flair to the page and make the website come alive.
 However, that doesn’t mean you should use several fonts, as it will have the opposite effect.

 Any good designer uses two to three fonts; otherwise, online sites will be challenging to read.
-The primary purpose is to experiment with different designs and then picking the most appropriate font to tie all the website features together.
+The primary purpose is experimenting with different designs to attract potential customers and then picking the most appropriate font to tie all the website features together.

-For instance, it would be best to have a groovy font for a website that sells kids’ toys.
+For instance, a website selling kids’ toys would benefit from a groovy font.
 Meanwhile, an insurance company would want its page to convey professionalism to attract customers.

 Hence, we suggest spending adequate time on typography to choose a unique style to make the website stand out.